zorchenhimer/go-nes/README.md

 ## chrutil

-Universal utility to work with CHR files and related data.
+Utility to work with CHR files and related data.

 - Converting bitmaps to the CHR format
-- Converting CHR files to bitmap (or other formats?)
+- Converting CHR files to PNG
 - Selecting which tiles to export (Range or individual IDs)
-- Tile de-duplication
+- Tile de-duplication (with ID mappings exported)
 - Multiple input bitmaps into a single CHR
-- Multiple inputs to multiple outputs?
+- Multiple inputs to multiple outputs
 - 8x16 sprite mode (per-input file)
 - Target start ID for given input
 - Allow CHR files as input for concatenation
 - Output as binary CHR file or assembly source
-- Convert bitmap fonts to CHR
-- Automatic tile de-duplication
 - Destination tile ID override

-#### Font stuff:

-- Bitmap font to CHR data.
-- Remap ascii values to tile-reduced IDs (ie, write `.chramap` directives in assembly).
-- Default to monocolor (single CHR plane), but give option to override.

-    $ chrutil font.bmp --font --output font.asm
-    $ chrutil font.bmp --font --output font.asm --text "some text to reduce charset to"
-    $ chrutil font.bmp --font --output font.asm --text "some text to reduce charset to" --kern

-Given input text:
-- Take input string, render it with variable width bitmap fonts (pre-calculated text)
-- Take input string, only convert letters conatined in string (take file as input for text?)
+### Custom rolled flag parsing (only chrutil)

+Three main sections (or "targets") of data: default, global, and per-input.

+Default is defined at compile-time, while the global and per-input are defined at runtime.

+All command line options have a target, with the default (first) target "global".
+Retrieving a value for a target will first look in the current target scope, fall back to the global target if nothing was found, then finally fall back to the default target.

+Each target should have a reference to the higher target scope.
+The default target will not have a reference anywhere as all options will be expected to have been defined in the default target scope.

 ### Multiple input files

-Command line options should probably be ordered.
-Something like input file followed by options.
+The order of commands and input files matters.
+Options given before an input file are global for all input files, unless overwritten later.

     $ chrutil input_a.bmp input_b.bmp --b-option
     $ chrutil input_a.bmp --a-option input_b.bmp